julia-dizhak/code-examples/concepts/closure.md

     Putting () after a function will call that function.

     In this case closure would be created and i always would be last iteration in array, so i=10.
-You can use let, that's why each iteration new variable would be created
+    You can use let, that's why each iteration new variable i would be created.
     <pre>
         var funcs = [];
-        for (var i = 0; i < 10; i++) {
+        for (let i = 0; i < 10; i++) {
             funcs.push(function() {
                 console.log(i)
             })